numpy/numpy/doc/neps/nep-0043-extensible-ufuncs.rst

     comments and implementation constraints.
 The underlying principles and choices should not change significantly.

 ******************************************************************************
 Motivation and scope
 ******************************************************************************

 As a continuation of NEP 42, the goal of this NEP is to extend universal functions to DTypes defined outside of NumPy.
+While the main motivation is enabling new user defined DTypes, this will significantly simplify defining universal functions for NumPy string or structured dtypes.
+Until now, these dtypes are not supported by any of NumPy's functions (such as ``np.add`` or ``np.equal``), due to difficulties arising from their parametric nature (compare NEP 41 and 42).

 Functions on arrays must handle a number of distinct steps which are described in more detail in section `Steps involved in a UFunc call`_.